Road winter maintenance

 Primary road routes are the sections of road network we treat first when it is forecast that road surface temperatures will fall below freezing.

-Secondary road routes
+Secondary and tertiary road routes